adjust/cocos2dx_sdk/doc/android/eclipse.md

 ### <a id="sdk-permissions">Add permissions

-In the Package Explorer open the `AndroidManifest.xml` of your Android project.
+In the Package Explorer, open the `AndroidManifest.xml` of your Android project.
 Add the `uses-permission` tag for `INTERNET` if it's not present already.

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />